canonical/lxd/doc/faq.md

 ### Beware of 'port security'

 Many switches do *not* allow MAC address changes, and will either drop traffic with an incorrect MAC, or, disable the port totally.
-If you can ping a LXD container from the host, but are not able to ping it from a _different_ host, this could be the cause.
+If you can ping a LXD instance from the host, but are not able to ping it from a _different_ host, this could be the cause.
 The way to diagnose this is to run a tcpdump on the uplink (in this case, eth1), and you will see either 'ARP Who has xx.xx.xx.xx tell yy.yy.yy.yy', with you